-Laura Marie Rocks Nude Panties & ‘Cute Lil Top’
+Laura Marie Rocks Nude Panties & 'Cute Lil Top'

 Laura Marie went full bombshell in her latest Instagram share on Friday.
 The stunning model flashed her killer physique as she sported an eye-catching look.

 In the sexy snap, Laura looked smoking hot as she rocked a pair of nude panties.
-The lingerie was cut high over her narrow hips.
-The garment also wrapped around her tiny waist tightly, and emphasized her muscular thighs in the process.
+The lingerie was cut high over her narrow hips and wrapped around her tiny waist tightly, emphasizing her muscular thighs.

 She added a skintight green top that featured just one sleeve.
 The design allowed fans to get a peek at one of her muscled arms and shoulders as it clung to her busty chest and flaunted her flat tummy and rock-hard abs.
-She accessorized the look with a dainty chain around her neck and a jeweled bellybutton ring.
+She accessorized the look with a dainty chain around her neck and a jeweled belly button ring.

 Laura posed with her hip pushed out slightly and her back arched just a bit.
 Her thighs were apart as she pulled her shoulders back and pushed her chest outward.
-She allowed both of her arms to hang at her sides, and turned her head to look away from the camera with a steamy expression on her face.
+She allowed both of her arms to hang at her sides and turned her head to look away from the camera with a steamy expression.

-In the background, a tall, green plant could be seen.
+In the background, a tall green plant could be seen.
 A large refrigerator was also visible.
-In the caption, Laura told her fans that she doesn’t often get dressed up anymore, but that she’s been loving to wear “cute” tops.
+In the caption, Laura told her fans that she doesn't often get dressed up anymore, but that she's been loving to wear "cute" tops.

-Her long, dark hair was parted in the center.
-The locks were styled in sleek, straight strands that hung down her back and spilled over her shoulder.

-“Awesome colors.
-Well done,” one follower quipped.
+"Awesome colors.
+Well done," one follower praised.

 "Very hot and sexy girl," remarked another.